BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique furniture.

 Dusting and polishing

-This will help to build up a good surface colour, which is known in the trade as patina.
+This will help to build up a good surface colour.
+This is known in the trade as patina.

-Twice a year, polish thoroughly using a good beeswax-based polish.
+Twice a year, polish furniture thoroughly using a good beeswax-based polish.

 Polish sparingly, and preferably leave overnight, before rubbing well.